Denizhan-Yigitbas/Covid_Homeless/README.md

 ## Data Collection

-The two obvious data sets that were going to be needed were hotel data specific to each state and homeless population data.
+The two primary data sets that are required are hotel data specific to each state and homeless population data.
 The American Hotel & Lodging Association website provided the desired data about hotels.
 In order to extract these features a self-made scraper was used to get information on the number of hotels, rooms available, and jobs provided by the hotel industry in a specific state.
 Next, data provided by the United States Interagency Council on Homelessness